youleer727/FancyHome/readme.md

 [https://104.155.207.69/8111/]

 ###Implementation
-We have implemented all the features in Part1, and interact with all the data in Part 2.
-In below, ```Web Map``` show all the main features of our website.
+We have implemented all the features in Part1, and made the web application interact with all the data in Part 2.
+In below, ```Web Map``` shows all the main features of our website.

 ###Web Application Mapping
 * HOME